Afghan leader denies Taliban are winning the war

-WASHINGTON (AP) — Afghan President Ashraf Ghani is denying the Taliban is winning the war in Afghanistan despite a wave of deadly militant attacks and signs the militants are expanding areas under their control.
+WASHINGTON (AP) — Afghan President Ashraf Ghani denied Monday that the Taliban is winning the war in Afghanistan despite a continuing wave of deadly militant attacks and signs the militants are expanding areas under their control.

-Ghani says the Afghan state is not at risk of collapse and reiterated his government’s intent to seek a negotiated peace.
+Ghani said the Afghan state is not at risk of collapse and reiterated his government’s intent to seek a negotiated peace.
 He insisted it would not do so “from a position of weakness.”

-Ghani was speaking by video to the School of Advanced International Studies at John Hopkins University in Washington, as a suicide bombing in Kabul and a deadly militant assault on districts in eastern Afghanistan suggested his government’s control was further weakening.
+“The Taliban are not in a winning position,” Ghani said by video to an audience at the School of Advanced International Studies at John Hopkins University in Washington, as a suicide bombing in Kabul and a deadly militant assault on districts in eastern Afghanistan suggested government control was slipping further.

-A U.S. special envoy is currently in the region trying to kick-start a peace process.
-The Taliban have so far refused direct negotiations with Kabul.
+Ghani said that as long as Afghanistan has its air force and commando troops, they will be able to retake territory.
+He said most of the losses incurred by its security forces — which he said had totaled more than 28,529 since 2015 — were in defending static positions, so the government was rethinking how it deploys its forces.

 Most Read Nation & World Stories